-There are two ways to understand the commands of God, and they are both true.
+Remember two things about the commands of God.
 One, these teachings of God come out of his own character.
 When God calls us to live one way and not another, he's asking us to imitate him.
 He made us, in his own image and likeness, and we are his children.
-And if we rebel we rebel against him.